truckersmp-cli/truckersmp-cli/README.md

 ## Known issues

 * It was reported that "ProMods + ETS2MP" crashes with Proton 5.13 but Proton 5.0 works ([issue #147][github:issue147])
+* If (default) OpenGL rendering backend is used, game crashes due to a bug in Multiplayer DLL when trying to choose a color for "Player tag" or "Players on the world map" ([issue #91][github:issue91])
+    * A workaround is to use D3D11 rendering backend by specifying `-d` (`--enable-d3d11`)
+* If D3D11 rendering backend is used, TruckersMP login screen is not shown without Windows native 64-bit `d3dcompiler_47.dll`
+    * `truckersmp-cli` provides `--activate-native-d3dcompiler-47` option as a workaround: When this is specified with `-s` (`--start`), `truckersmp-cli` downloads/activates the DLL
+        * Once the DLL is activated, there's basically no need to specify the option again
+        * When downgrading Proton, the native DLL is removed: Then `--activate-native-d3dcompiler-47` is needed again

 ## Install